dyihoon90/glogging/README.md

 const logger = new GLogger({ loggingMode: LoggingMode.LOCAL });
 ```

-When constructing an instance, there are 3 modes:
+When constructing a logger instance, there are 3 modes for different environments

 | Mode       | Description                                                                                                                            |
 | ---------- | -------------------------------------------------------------------------------------------------------------------------------------- |